 Several changes were introduced to the Family Law Act.
 These changes are effective as of June 2025.
 We’ll discuss these changes to the Family Law Act and their Impact on Parenting.
 These changes ensure the best interests of children are prioritized.
-Here’s an overview of the key amendments and their implications for parenting arrangements.
+Here’s an overview of the key amendments to the Family Law Act and their impact on parenting arrangements.

 Changes to the Family Law Act and their Impact on Parenting